-Creating Spaces to Take Action on Violence Against Women and Girls (2016-2021) seeks to reduce violence against women and girls and the prevalence of child, early and forced marriage in six countries: Bangladesh, India, Indonesia, Nepal, Pakistan and the Philippines.
+Creating Spaces to Take Action on Violence Against Women and Girls (2016-2021) is a Global Affairs funded project that seeks to reduce violence against women and girls and the prevalence of child, early and forced marriage in six countries: Bangladesh, India, Indonesia, Nepal, Pakistan and the Philippines.

 While many countries have established policies and programs to end violence, deeply entrenched values, attitudes and practices slow our collective progress towards violence-free communities.
 Domestic violence, marital rape, trafficking for sexual exploitation and/or forced labour, and child, early and forced marriage threaten the health and freedom of women and girls, and are violations of their human rights.

 Oxfam works with local organizations in all six project countries to reach people of all genders, political leaders, law enforcement personnel and institutions.
 We aim to prevent violence by changing local norms and laws, respond to violence by providing women and girl survivors with support, and improve understanding of violence by strengthening collective efforts and learning.
 With Creating Spaces, we are creating spaces for support, for justice and for change.

 This project takes place in Bangladesh, India, Indonesia, Nepal, Pakistan and the Philippines: